 Mr. Bartholomew regularly publishes and speaks on a wide range of issues, including SEC and other government enforcement trends, corporate governance matters, and the development of internal controls and compliance programs.

 Before entering private practice, Mr. Bartholomew was senior trial counsel for the SEC’s Southeast Regional Office.
-In that role, he was lead trial counsel in numerous federal injunctive actions, administrative proceedings, and multi-defendant, multi-day trials and evidentiary hearings.
+In that role, he was lead trial counsel in numerous federal injunctive actions, administrative proceedings, and multi-defendant, multi-day trials and evidentiary hearings, and won several precedent-setting matters.